While Uvalde mourns, Biden urges 'rational' action on guns

 Some states, including those like Florida and Connecticut that have faced a mass shooting, have separately sought to tackle some gun law changes.

+While school shootings are shocking, gun violence is so common in the United States that other mass shootings are local news.
+In the aftermath of Uvalde, six people were shot and wounded in the Tennessee city of Chattanooga while at least one person died and several were injured as gunfire broke out at an outdoor festival in Oklahoma City, local media reported.

-(Reporting by Steve Holland in Washington and Brad Brooks in Uvalde, Texas, Writing by Susan Heavey; Editing by Scott Malone and Andrea Ricci)
+(Reporting by Steve Holland in Washington, Brad Brooks in Uvalde, Texas, and Maria Caspani in New York, Writing by Susan Heavey; Editing by Scott Malone and Andrea Ricci)

 By Steve Holland and Brad Brooks